edneyosf/edconv-core/README.md

 ```
   -bit string
-        Pixel format (8 for 8bit and 10 for 10bit) (default "8")
+        Pixel format (8 for 8bit and 10 for 10bit)
   -channels string
-        Number of channels: 2 for stereo, 6 for 5.1 surround sound, 8 for 7.1 surround sound and 62 for downmixing 5.1 to stereo (default "2")
+        Number of channels: 2 for stereo, 6 for 5.1 surround sound, 8 for 7.1 surround sound and 62 for downmixing 5.1 to stereo
   -crf string
         Constant Rate Factor (0-63 for av1 and 0-51 for h265)
   -ffmpeg string